All Episodes

 Okay, so they go to Anchorage.

-And you see that the that Poutine is given red corporate treatment.
+And you see that Putin is given red corporate treatment.

-I mean, now Trump did bow to the hardliners and the warmongers and the neocons, and it made sure that uh one of these fancy uh stealth bombers flew over when Poochie was coming down the Red Corporate.
+I mean, now, Trump did bow to the hardliners and the warmongers and the neocons and made sure that one of these fancy stealth bombers flew over when Poochie was coming down the red corporate.

-And then there were plans arrayed along with that's a sub.
+And then there were plans of raid along with, that's a sop.

 Putin knows what the deal is.